 You can see which parts of your build are taking the most time, and streamline dependencies.

 Similarly, serverless requests can be instrumented; a Lambda invocation could easily send a Honeycomb event either using our bindings for that language.
 Learn more about Honeycomb’s AWS Lambda integrations.

 Understanding the behavior of applications running on Kubernetes can be daunting.
 Honeycomb integrates with Kubernetes to collect your applications' logs, cluster logs, and resource metrics.
 This data answers questions like:

-The automatic instrumentation in OpenTelemetry and our own Beelines understand the standard packages you are using, then instrument them to send useful events to Honeycomb.
+The automatic instrumentation in OpenTelemetry understand the standard packages you are using, then instrument them to send useful events to Honeycomb.
 There is no manual instrumentation required to generate basic events but with a little optional configuration, you can include your own fields, too.
 You can use this scaffolding to instrument your own business logic and attributes of your own service.

 Need to stay closer to the metal?
 We do not blame you!
 You can POST data directly to us with our Events API, and we offer low-level SDKs in a variety of languages.
 Or, you can send us structured text logfiles with Honeytail.

-Our Examples repository contains a wide range of instrumented sample applications that illustrate how to generate custom events and send them to Honeycomb.
+Our Examples GitHub repository links to a wide range of instrumented sample applications that illustrate how to generate custom events and send them to Honeycomb.